Qovery/terraform-examples/examples/deploy-strapi-with-postgresql-on-aws/README.md

    1. Organization `Terraform Demo`
    2. Project `URL Shortener`
    3. Environment `production`
+   4. Database `strapi db`
-   4. Application `web app`
+   5. Application `strapi app`
+   6. Inject all the Secrets and Environment Variables used by Strapi
-3. Build `web app` application
+3. Build `strapi app` application
-4. Push `web app` container image in your ECR registry
+4. Push `strapi app` container image in your ECR registry
+5. Deploy your PostgreSQL database and configure the backups and disk encryption (AWS RDS).
-5. Deploy it on your EKS cluster (created by Qovery)
+6. Deploy it on your EKS cluster (created by Qovery)
-6. Create an AWS Network Load Balancer
+7. Create an AWS Network Load Balancer
-7. Generate a TLS certificate for your app
+8. Generate a TLS certificate for your app
-8. Expose publicly via HTTPS your application
+9. Expose publicly via HTTPS your Strapi app

-It will take approximately **20 minutes to create your infrastructure** and **less than 5 minutes to deploy your application**.
+It will take approximately **20 minutes to create your infrastructure** and **less than 10 minutes to deploy your application**.

 ## How to use